Skip to contents

 rm(RNAseq_blca)

-This data set consists of gene expression measurements for \(n = 270\) patients from the Cancer Genome Atlas Urothelial Bladder Carcinoma (TCGA-BLCA) data collection (Cancer Genome Atlas Research Network and others (2014)).
+This data set consists of gene expression measurements for \(n = 270\) patients from the Cancer Genome Atlas Urothelial Bladder Carcinoma (TCGA-BLCA) data collection (Cancer Genome Atlas Research Network et al. (2014)).
 Following a standard practice in RNAseq data analysis, we convert these measurements to to count per millions (CPM) in order to make them comparable across samples, and filter out genes with very low counts in all samples:

 CPM <- Y/colSums(Y)*1e6